-There are also planar magnetic drivers that only have a single magnetic array on one side of the diaphragm.
-To open/improve the path between then driver and the listener’s ear, the array is positioned to the outside of the driver.
+Some planar magnetic drivers only have a single magnetic array on one side of the diaphragm.
+To open/improve the path between the driver and the listener’s ear, the array is positioned to the outside of the driver.

 The need for isodynamic fields is nullified in single-sided drivers.
 So long as the array supplies sufficient permanent magnetic field strength at the diaphragm, the driver will work.

-In theory, single-sided designs have lower sensitivity ratings since the permanent magnetic field concentration at the diaphragm is weaker and, therefore, more electrical current is required to move the diaphragm.
+In theory, single-sided designs have lower sensitivity ratings since the permanent magnetic field concentration at the diaphragm is weaker.
+Therefore, more electrical current is required to move the diaphragm.